apache/druid/docs/api-reference/supervisor-api.md

 Retrieves a list of active supervisor objects.
 Each object has properties relevant to the supervisor: `id`, `state`, `detailedState`, `healthy`, and `spec`.

+This endpoint can be queried with the Coordinator service or the Router service.

-See the following table for details on properties within the response object.
+See the following table for details on properties within the response object:

 |Field|Type|Description|
 |---|---|---|